DillonHammill/HeatmapR/README.md

 ## Acknowledgements

-**HeatmapR** relies on statistical methods in the `stats` package to compute distance matrices and perform hiearchical clustering.
+**HeatmapR** relies on statistical methods in the `stats` package to compute distance matrices and perform hierarchical clustering.
 **HeatmapR** also uses some modified `stats` code from the [ggdendro](https://github.com/andrie/ggdendro) package to get the co-ordinates for the dendrogram line segments.